DeepRLCourse/DeepRLCourse.github.io/docs/lectures/week1.md

 ---
 comments: True
-description: This page contains the lecture materials for Week 1 of the Deep Reinforcement Learning course.
-You can find links to the lecture recordings and slides.
+description: This page contains the lecture materials for Week 1 of the Deep Reinforcement Learning course, including video recordings, slides, and summaries.
 ---

 # Week 1: Introduction to RL